radius-project/community/community-membership.md

   - Decides on when PRs are merged to control the release scope
 - Mentor and guide approvers and contributors to the project
 - Escalate *approver* and *maintainer* workflow concerns (i.e. responsiveness, availability, and general contributor community health) to the TC
-- Ensure continued health of subproject:
+- Ensure continued health of project:
   - Adequate test coverage to confidently release
   - Tests are passing reliably (i.e. not flaky) and are fixed when they fail
 - Ensure a healthy process for discussion and decision making is in place